 Though my other two books, Learning Python and Python Pocket Reference, are not version specific either, they were both recently refreshed over the last two to three years to reflect Python's current state.
-Because these books cover Python 2.X and 3.X language fundamentals that underlie every application domain, they apply to all Python versions and learners.
-For more on the status of Learning Python, see this note.
+Because these books cover Python 2.X and 3.X language fundamentals that underlie every application domain, they apply to all Python versions and learners, and are a recommended first step for Python newcomers seeking a deep-learning experience.
+For more on the status of Learning Python, see this 2016 note.

 While it may be premature to label any of the current editions as final, I hope they will continue to serve Python 2.X and 3.X users for many years to come.